-Consumers experiencing harassment from a debt collector may file a complaint with the Federal Trade Commission at ReportFraud.FTC.gov and with the Florida Office of Financial Regulation at FLOFR.com.
+Consumers experiencing harassment from a debt collector should file a complaint with the Federal Trade Commission at ReportFraud.FTC.gov and with the Florida Office of Financial Regulation at FLOFR.com.
+Additionally, anyone who encounters an abusive collector should file a complaint with the Attorney General's Office at MyFloridaLegal.com or at 1-866-9-NO-SCAM (1-866-966-7226).